 Hello and welcome to my website.
 My hope is that I can help you with your current issues in your life and my passion is to help people find their true selves.

 Within my counselling practice, I offer a safe quiet environment for you to take time out of your lives to explore you and how you might be feeling.
 I offer a talking therapies service, where you can feel understood and unjudged.

 I work from Markham House on Broad St, Wokingham.
-The clinic has very smart comfortable counselling rooms to help you feel as relaxed as possible.
-You will always be working with myself as I work by myself, not with an agency.
+The clinic has smart comfortable counselling rooms to help you feel as relaxed as possible.

 I have a wide range of experience working with couples, individuals, and young people.
 I draw on my own past experiences and learning theories to counselling to help understand and offer solutions to your problems.